NiklasPhabian/ESM263_GIS/docs/assignment/01/index.md

 1. Create a folder for your HW1 project, called, e.g. `HW1/`

-1. Download the assignment data file [`world.zip`](world.gpkg).
+1. Download the assignment data file [`HW1.zip`](world.gpkg).
 This data was extracted from The [CIA World Factbook](https://www.cia.gov/the-world-factbook/) ([Extraction script](extract_cia.md))

-1. Extract `world.zip` into your HW1 project folder.
+1. Extract `HW1.zip` into your HW1 project folder.
 It should contain:
     - `world.gpkg`.
 A geopackage containing the outlines of the countries of the worlds and various metrics on these countries
     - `capitals.gpkg`.
 A geopackage containing the capitals of the world.
+    - `bbox.gpkg`.
+A geopackage containing a bounding box of the world and 20 degree graticules.

 1. Start up QGIS and save the new empty project as `ESM263/HW1/HW1.qgz`